adamyy/Butterfly/README.md

 - parcelable objects and their arrays
 - serializable objects

+### Download

+It is recommended that you add Butterfly as a git submodule:

+- `git submodule add git@github.com:adamyy/Butterfly.git <some repository, e.g. lib/butterfly>`

+Then in the directory where you cloned the Butterfly repo, checkout the tag/release you want:

+- `git checkout 0.1.0`

+Then you can import `butterfly-annotations`, `butterfly-api`, `butterfly-compiler` as library modules in Android Studio.

+You can see this [stack overflow question](https://stackoverflow.com/questions/27717728/android-studio-how-to-add-my-own-git-repository-as-a-library-projectsub-module) for troubleshooting.

-To use Butterfly, you need to add `butterfly-annotations`, `butterfly-api`, `butterfly-compiler` as gradle modules to your app.
-And then in your app level `build.gradle`, put:
+Then you can add Butterfly as your app dependency in your app level `build.gradle`:

 ```
 dependencies {